Does Semaglutide Make You Tired? Managing Semaglutide Fatigue

 Can I take semaglutide if I already feel tired often?

 If you frequently experience fatigue, talk to your healthcare provider before starting semaglutide.
-They may check underlying causes like nutrient deficiencies or other conditions before prescribing the medication.
+They may check for underlying causes, such as nutrient deficiencies or other conditions, before prescribing the medication.

 Are there alternatives to semaglutide that don’t cause fatigue?